Twisted differential String and Fivebrane structures: Twisted topological structures in String theory

 In \cite{Among} Witten interpreted the vanishing of a certain torsion class $\theta$ on the M-fivebrane worldvolume as a necessary condition for the decoupling of the fivebrane from the ambient space ( ``the bulk").
 Hence the vanishing of $\theta$ meant that the fivebrane can have a well-defined partition function.
 Consider the embedding $\iota : W \hookrightarrow Y$ of the fivebrane with six-dimensional worldvolume $W$ into eleven-dimensional spacetime $Y$.
 Consider the ten-dimensional unit sphere bundle $\pi : X \to W$ of $W$ with fiber $S^4$ associated to the normal bundle $N \to W$ of the embedding $\iota$.
 Then it was shown in \cite{DFM} that the integration of $G_8$ over the fiber of $X$ gives exactly the torsion class $\theta$ on the fivebrane worldvolume \( \theta= \pi_*(G_8) \in H^4(W; \Z). \) Therefore, the vanishing of $G_8$ is a necessary condition for the existence of a non-zero partition function \cite{DFM}.

 We now proceed with the interpretation.
 Since we have Fivebrane structures in mind, we assume that $Y$ already admits a String structure, i.e. that $\frac{1}{2}p_1(Y)=0$.
 Then, from (\ref{TH}) we see that the class $G_8(Y)$ simplifies to \( G_8 (Y) =\frac{1}{2}a^2 - \frac{1}{48} p_2(Y). \) The class $a$ is an integral class of an $E_8$ bundle and hence defines a map to $K(\Z, 4)$.
 Then the square of $a$ defines a map to $K(\Z, 8)$, and hence defines a twist for us.
-As we also have the class $\frac{1}{48}p_2$, then we have a twist for the modified fivebrane structure.
-Thus we have the following.
+As we also have the class $\frac{1}{48}p_2$, then we have a twist for the modified Fivebrane structure.

-\begin{proposition} The integral class in M-theory dual to $G_4$ defines an obstruction to a twisted Fivebrane structure lifted from an $\mathcal{F}^{\langle 8 \rangle}$-structure. \end{proposition} This is the obstruction to having a well-defined partition function for the M-fivebrane.

 3ex {\bf Necessity of the Fivebrane condition?} The Fivebrane condition is stronger than simply the requirement that the one-loop term $I_8$ to vanish.
 For the former we require the obstructions $\frac{1}{2}p_1$ and $\frac{1}{6}p_2$ vanish {\it separately}, whereas for the latter we only require the combination to vanish.
 This has been studied in \cite{IPW} \cite{IP} \cite{Witt}.
 For instance, following \cite{Witt}, a Riemannian 8-dimensional spin manifold $M^8$ is said to be {\em doubly supersymmetric} if and only if the tangent bundle $TM^8$ and the spinor bundles $\Delta_+M^8$ and $\Delta_-M^8$ are associated with a principal $G$-fiber bundle such that there exist $G$-invariant isomorphisms between any two of the three bundles , i.e. $TM^8=\Delta_+M^8=\Delta_-M^8$.
 If $M^8$ is doubly supersymmetric, \( w_1=w_2=0,\qquad e=0, \qquad 4p_2=p_1^2\;, \) where $e$ is the Euler class.
 Then this implies for the signature $ sgn(M^8)=16\hat{A}[M^8] $.
 In particular, $sgn(M^8)\equiv 0\:\mod 16$.
-One example is $PSU(3)$-structure for which \bea w_i&=&0 ~~(i \neq 4), \qquad w_4^2=0 \\ e&=&0, \qquad \qquad \qquad p_1^2=4p_2. \eea In particular, all Stiefel-Whitney numbers vanish.
+One example is $PSU(3)$-structure for which \bea w_i&=&0 ~(i \neq 4), \qquad \quad w_4^2=0 \\ e&=&0, \qquad \qquad \qquad p_1^2=4p_2. \eea In particular, all Stiefel-Whitney numbers vanish.